fizzwidget/faction-friend/readme.txt

 TODO for rewrite
 - for potential gains on friendship faction, limit to just the next rank
 - check limiting for paragon, can you earn rep past reward
-- BUG: not counting potential right for some friendships, paragons?
+- BUG: (?) not counting potential right for some friendships, paragons? not limiting purchases?
 - BUG: (?)
 Undermine cartels with the same name as vanilla/cata goblin factions
-- BUG: off by one in counting items for turnin? (e.g. 20 fails to count as 2 turnins of 10, but 21 does)

 - content updates
 	- Classic